-But, my Current Cleaning Methods Work, Right?
+But My Current Cleaning Methods Work, Right?

-Common cleanliness test methods, like Dyne ink and water break tests, have an extremely limited scope and leave the test results up to human error.
+Common cleanliness test methods, like Dyne ink and water break tests, have an extremely limited scope and leave the test results up to a human error.
 These tests aren’t quantitative or consistent.
 In fact, they can be destructive to the part being tested.

 We have put together an infographic that visualizes how each method compares to a water contact angle measurement.

 A Cleaning Method is Only as Good as its Verification Process